spatie/browsershot/README.md

 Browsershot::url('https://example.com')->save($pathToImage);
 ```

 Browsershot will make an education guess where Google Chrome is located.
-If on you system Chrome can not be found you can manually set it's location:
+If on your system Chrome can not be found you can manually set it's location:

 ```php
 Browsershot::url('https://example.com')